Mark Evans (musician): Biography

 Evans was born on 2 March 1956 and raised in Melbourne, Victoria.
 He was originally a guitarist and early in 1975 he was introduced to hard rockers AC/DC at the Station Hotel, Melbourne, by his friend and the band's roadie, Steve McGrath.
-AC/DC had formed in 1973 and had released a debut album, High Voltage, earlier that year.
+AC/DC had formed in 1973 and had released a debut album, High Voltage in early 1975.
 At the time, Malcolm Young was playing bass guitar in a four-piece line up alongside his brother Angus Young on lead guitar, Phil Rudd on drums and Bon Scott on vocals.
 Evans had been working as a clerk in the pay section of the Postmaster-General's Department when he auditioned for AC/DC and joined in March on bass guitar, allowing Malcolm to switch back to rhythm guitar.

 Evans learned all the songs from the original version of High Voltage overnight and did not meet Scott until the next gig.
 In April, with Evans, AC/DC's first TV appearance was on pop music series Countdown.
 They played "Baby, Please Don't Go" (see Family Jewels) with Scott dressed as a school-girl.
 Evans appeared in several promotional videos, including the "It's a Long Way to the Top (If You Wanna Rock 'n' Roll)" and "Jailbreak" film clips.
-His playing is featured on their early albums T.N.T (1975), High Voltage (international version, 1976), Dirty Deeds Done Dirt Cheap (1976) and Let There Be Rock (1977); and the EP '74 Jailbreak (1984).
+His playing is featured on their early albums T.N.T (1975), High Voltage (international version, 1976), Dirty Deeds Done Dirt Cheap (1976) and Let There Be Rock (1977); and only on the titletrack of the EP '74 Jailbreak (1984).

 In May 1977, after the recording of Let There Be Rock, Evans was sacked from AC/DC due to "musical differences" and personality clashes with Angus.
 He was replaced by Cliff Williams.
 Scott stated in an interview in 1977 that one reason for replacing Evans was that Williams had several more years' experience playing bass guitar.
 Also, Malcolm Young said to Evans that they needed a bass player who could sing (to enhance the backing vocals).
 At the time, Evans stated, "Both me and the band are better for it".
 Neither of the Young brothers has aired their views on the split, but the CEO of Epic Records, Richard Griffiths, who worked as a booking agent for AC/DC in the mid-1970s, stated, "[Y]ou knew Mark wasn't going to last, he was just too much of a nice guy".
 Evans' last gig with the band was in Sweden on 22 April 1977 supporting Black Sabbath.